This policy was updated in March 2019 in line with the Children and Social Work Act 2017 and revised statutory guidance.

 Fostering social workers should always be involved from the earliest point to offer advice to the assessing social worker and potential carers to help consider the most appropriate form of permanence and the range of support available.

-4.3 Fostering for Adoption
+4.3 Foster for Adoption / Early Permanence Placements

 The Children and Families Act 2014 imposes a duty to consider placements with carers who are approved as both adopters and foster carers and, where a child is placed in a fostering for adoption placement, the relationship which the child has with the person who is a prospective adopter must be considered by the Court or Adoption Agency alongside other relevant relationships the child has with their relatives or other persons.
-(See s.9 Children and Social Work Act 2017 amends section s.1(f) Adoption and Children Act 2002)
+(See S.9 Children and Social Work Act 2017 amends section s.1(f) Adoption and Children Act 2002)

 In some cases there may be strong indications at the point the child becomes looked after, or soon afterward, that the most likely outcome for the child is adoption.
 In such circumstances consideration should always be given to the appropriateness of placing with approved adopters on a fostering basis.
 Carers willing to take a child on this basis must be made aware that there is no guarantee that the placement will proceed to adoption.